stephenlepisto/wixtoolsetexamples/README.md

 # Overview
-This repository contains a single Visual Studio 2022 solution with six projects.
+This repository contains a single Visual Studio 2022 solution with seven projects.
-Five of the projects are WiX-based installer/setup projects and the sixth project is the payload installed by the setup projects.
-The five setup projects are examples of the five template types provided by the `WiX.Toolset.ui.wixext` extension for the WiX application.
-Namely:
+Six of the projects are WiX-based installer/setup projects and the last project is the payload installed by the setup projects.
+Five setup projects are examples of the five template types provided by the `WiX.Toolset.ui.wixext` extension for the WiX application.
+The sixth setup project provides two typical customizations to one of the templates.
+The five template types are:
 1. Advanced
 2. FeatureTree
 3. InstallDir
 4. Minimal
 5. Mondo

-These examples do _not_ show any customized dialog boxes and they do _not_ show the use of custom actions.
-However, WiX Toolset does support customized dialog boxes and custom actions.
-The WiX Toolset documentation covers those two topics fairly well (start here: https://wixtoolset.org/docs/intro/).
+The WiX Toolset documentation (start here: https://wixtoolset.org/docs/intro/) explains these but, for me, the documentation lacks some clear examples of how to use each template and how to implement custom features in those templates.
+That is what these example setup projects attempt to cover in more detail.

+## WiX in Brief
-WiX is a relatively thin wrapper around the Windows Installer technology that results in .MSI files.
-The Windows Installer is a complex web of a relational databases that connects a wide variety of elements that in turn control installation of even the most complex product.
-In fact, the Windows Installer grew out of the effort for delivering Microsoft Office in the early 2000's, with its numerous products each with dozens of optional features.
+WiX is a relatively thin wrapper around the Microsoft Installer technology that results in .MSI files, the core install package for Windows.
+The Microsoft Installer is a complex web of relational databases that connects a wide variety of elements that control installation/update/repair/removal of even the most complex product.
+In fact, the Microsoft Installer grew out of the effort for delivering Microsoft Office in the early 2000's, with its numerous products, each with dozens of optional features.

-However, creating a .MSI file of even a small size can be a daunting task and is easily a full-time job for any product that has just a few components.
-The WiX Toolset aims to make creating robust and useful install packages in a fraction of the time without needing to create any databases.
-Well, at least not needing to directly create any databases.
+However, creating a .MSI file directly of even a small size can be a daunting task and is easily a full-time job for any product that has even just a few components.
+The WiX Toolset helps create robust and useful install packages in a fraction of the time without needing to work directly with any databases.

 WiX accomplishes this by using XML to describe the components, features, and various dialog boxes used in a .MSI file in XML.
 At a high level, there is a `<Package>` tag that contains one or more `<Feature>` tags and each feature contains one or more `<Component>` tags.
 A `<Component>` tag contains `<File>`, `<Shortcut>`, and `<RegistryValue>` tags that describe individual files.
 And the `<Directory>` and `<StandardDirectory>` tags describe the directory layout of the installed product.

-There is much, much more to WiX than that.
+There is much, much more to WiX than that, such as "Burn Bundles", which support install packages that contain multiple install packages (for example, to support installing dependencies).
+These setup project examples do _not_ cover such bundles or custom Bootstrapper Applications (the user interface that drives the installation).
+See https://wixtoolset.org/docs/tools/burn/ to start learning about Burn Bundles.

+## In This Repository
 The five template types provided by WiX should have sufficient functionality for most install packages with just a little effort.
 The examples here show various ways to install an application with an optional set of documentation.
-All the examples accomplish the same
-thing: Install the (Really) Simple App along with a `README.txt` file in a `Docs/` sub-directory (representing the optional "documentation").
-Each example provides different levels of control for the user over the install process.
-The Minimal example has no control while the Mondo example has maximum control.
+All the examples accomplish the same thing: Install the `(Really) Simple App` along with a `README.txt` file in a `Docs/` sub-directory (representing the optional "documentation").
+Each example presents to the user different levels of control over the install process.
+The `Minimal` example has no control (a "one-button install") while the `Mondo` example has maximum control.
+All the setup projects here support silent install and uninstall for automated systems (it's built into WiX).

 The files in each of the setup projects have lots of comments to point out interesting features.